mandalarotation/gepapy/README.rst

   d_ = cp.array([50,38,49,12,20,105,73,45,6,64,15,6,92,43,78,21,15,50,150,99],dtype=cp.float32)
   w_ = cp.array([10,5,1,5,10,1,5,10,5,1,5,10,10,5,1,10,5,5,1,5],dtype=cp.float32)

-For this specific ** Single Machine ** problem, the following data must be defined to solve the problem; T_, d_, w_.
-Each position in the vector represents an operation, so T_ [0] -> 10 says that the zero operation time is 10, then d_ [0] -> 50, says that the expected delivery time for the zero operation is 50 and W_ [0] -> 10, says that the delivery priority for the zero operation is 1/10, so then the problem conditions are defined.
+For this specific  Single Machine  problem, the following data must be defined to solve the problem; T, d, w.
+Each position in the vector represents an operation, so T [0] -> 10 says that the zero operation time is 10, then d [0] -> 50, says that the expected delivery time for the zero operation is 50 and W [0] -> 10, says that the delivery priority for the zero operation is 1/10, so then the problem conditions are defined.

 ** SingleMachine class object instantiation. **